hippke/RetroFish/README.md

 ## How strong is RetroFish?
 On a 486DX2-66 MHz, it calculates about X kNodes per second.
 Under standard time control (about 3 minutes per move), it calculates X kNodes per move.
+For comparison, an AMD Ryzen 9 5950X 16-Core achieves [55 MNodes/s](https://openbenchmarking.org/test/pts/stockfish-1.0.0), making it X times faster.
-Following my ELO-with-nodes estimate, its strength should be in the XXXX ELO range under tournament conditions.
+Following my ELO-with-nodes estimate, the 486 playing strength should be in the XXXX ELO range under tournament conditions (120 minutes for 40 moves, i.e. 3 minutes per move).

 ## Can I play against RetroFish without powering up my old 486 PC?